Skip to content

 }

-Add your plugin to the MPM plugins model:
+Add your plugin to the MPM plugins model to make it discoverable by the system:

 php